 | HPL | Fully waterproof, highly impact resistant, strong for heavy use | Gyms, leisure, transport, stadiums and wet areas | Usually costs more than MFC and often more than HPL |

-For dry washrooms in offices and other lower-demand settings, MFC is often the most cost-effective starting point.
+For dry washrooms in offices and other lower-demand settings, MFC is often the most cost-effective starting point for economy toilet cubicles.
 Venesta explicitly positions it for dry environments with light to moderate use.

-Where you still need a more durable finish because the washroom gets heavier everyday use, HPL is usually the stronger commercial answer.
+Where you still need a more durable finish because the washroom gets heavier everyday use, HPL is usually the stronger answer for commercial toilet cubicles.
+It is also widely specified for matching ducting and vanity units.

 Wet areas, shower zones and high-abuse environments usually point toward SGL.
 Venesta describes SGL as suitable for wet areas and high-vandalism environments, while Dunhams notes that its SGL IPS option is also suitable for showers.